danimdev/DocumentTool/README.md

 # DocumentTool

-A Documentation Tool to save up Texts.
+A Documentation Tool to save up Texts, while Creating a new file with the current time as name.